jamielsharief/psr-session/README.md

 }
 ```

-Here is simple example to demonstrate the concept
+Here is a simple example to demonstrate the concept

 ```php
 class PhpSession implements HttpSessionInterface